hackerzhuli/unity-code/README_MARKETPLACE.md

-# Unity Code - Unity IDE right inside Cursor, Windsurf and Trae!
+# Unity Code - Professional Unity Development in VS Code

 🚀 **Supercharge your Unity development workflow with Unity Code!**

-Unity Code is a powerful Visual Studio Code extension that brings professional Unity development tools directly to your favorite code editor.
-Whether you're using VS Code, Cursor, Windsurf, or Trae, Unity Code delivers a seamless Unity development experience without the limitations of official extensions.
+Unity Code is a powerful Visual Studio Code extension that brings professional Unity development tools directly to your code editor.
+Unity Code delivers a seamless Unity development experience with comprehensive features for modern Unity development.

 > **📋 Platform Support:** Currently supports Windows x64 only.
 For other platforms (Linux, macOS), you can build the extension yourself from the source code.
 >